City Guides

 What to Order

-The original St. Paul sandwich is a good place to start, but the ham or pork version is tastier.
+This Chinese-Vietnamese fusion restaurant has five different versions of the sandwich on its menu.
+The original St. Paul Sandwich is a good place to start, but the ham or pork versions are both great orders if you've tried the original.
 If you want a backup plan, this restaurant’s extensive menu of over 200 dishes will give you plenty of options.

 The St. Paul Sandwich is a classic St. Louis food